Double major, Minor, Liberal studies

-The undergraduate Certificate Program in Neuroscience is an interdisciplinary program requiring 20 credits of training in Neuroscience.
+The undergraduate Certificate Program in Neuroscience is an interdisciplinary program requiring 18 credits of training in Neuroscience.
 The Program provides a group of related courses capped by a research experience.
 The Program is likely to be of particular interest to students who want to pursue graduate or professional training, but it is intended to appeal to any student interested in Neuroscience.

 Courses taken for the certificate in the lower division (1000 and 2000 level) may satisfy general education requirements (that is, breadth requirements), if they are approved general education courses.
 Courses in the upper division (3000 level and above) may satisfy requirements for the student’s major, consistently with the major’s requirements.
 All required courses must be completed with a “B-“average or higher.
-Pass/Fail grades to not count.
+Pass/Fail grades will not count.

 (1) The two entry level courses (8 credit hours):

-BIOL 1811, Introductory Biology: From Molecules to Organisms
+- BIOL 1831: Introductory Biology: From Molecules to Organisms

-PSYCH 2211, Introduction to Biological Psychology
+- PSYCH 2211: Introduction to Biological Psychology

 (2) One statistics course selected from the list below (3 credit hours):